 I’ve been in a rut at Oberlin for a while now.
 Especially romantically.
 For some reason, I thought that going to a LGBTQ friendly school would mean that I would never be single, or at the very least, I’d always be sexually satisfied.
 I’m sure that comes from my “overly idealistic” way of thinking.
 I love being idealistic, but it was not realistic of me to think that I could just escape the pain of my life before college and live in a brand new perfect reality.
 Like my counselors and trusted friends said back then, “It gets better.”
 And it did.
 But it didn’t get perfect.

 But I wanted perfection.
 I wanted to control everything so that I was always satisfied.
 I think that comes from not feeling like I had control over anything growing up.
 I planned out in my head what fights with a significant other “should” look like.
-I put people into boxes based on how I felt of their first impression, and it was very hard for them to leave those boxes.
+I put people into boxes based on how I felt about their first impression, and it was very hard for them to leave those boxes.
 I once told an ex that I wasn’t mad at him, but that I was mad at the “idea” of him.
-I put myself in a position in which I was a martyr, suffering in this world because “no one understands me,” but I’m still trying to understand them anyway.
+I put myself in a position in which I was a martyr, suffering in this world because “no one understands me,” but I was still trying to understand everyone else.

 To be fair to myself, I am a very intuitive person.
-There have many times where I was right about a person’s intentions, or where I knew that if someone had just listened to me in the first place, we wouldn’t have been having problems.
-I also know that I live in a world where for a good chunk of my life, the people around me, even my peers only “tolerated” my Blackness or my homosexuality, because they were believing what their parents believed.
+There have been many times where I was right about a person’s intentions, or where I knew that if someone had just listened to me in the first place, we wouldn’t have been having problems.
+I also know that I live in a world where for a good chunk of my life, the people around me only “tolerated” my Blackness or my homosexuality, because they were believing what their parents believed.
+Even some of my friends.
 And I’d go around struggling with my identities, and I didn’t think that I could trust anybody to do more than just “tolerate” me.

 Cut to the present day.
 I wonder why some guys in my life at Oberlin are treating me weirdly.
 A common comment made by my friends that hate Oberlin is that a lot of people are passive-aggressive.
 I sure know that I can be.
 But I didn’t think my issues with guys were simply about being passive-aggressive.